 Supports for children aged 7 years and older

 The NDIS provides supports for eligible children and young people with disability aged 7 and older.
-The NDIS local area coordination (LAC) community partners help people aged 7 and older understand and access the NDIS.
+The NDIS LAC community partners help people aged 7 and older understand and access the NDIS.

 For more information visit the

 The NDIS and schools

 The NDIS does not provide supports for children while at school.
 Schools will continue to provide supports to students with disability to access and participate in education and achieve.